jloughry/BANCStar/README.md

 commands in the source) to add support for boldface, italics, condensed print, and underlining (or some other collection of visually distinctive formatting) in the output so it can be displayed as HTML.

+4. Recompile with the appropriate `#define`s to support HTML output.

 Wikipedia page
 --------------